lachhabw/Live-Video-Transcription-and-Translation/README.md

 # Live Video Transcription and Translation Tool

-This tool allows you to perform live video transcription and translation using Python.
+This tool allows you to perform real-time live video transcription and translation using Python.
 It consists of three main steps: downloading the live stream, transcribing and translating the video, and playing the video with updated captions.

 ## Workflow Overview: